 If you are stuggling financially this half term find information about food banks and youth clubs offering activities with FSM here.

 Offer from Paddington Development Trust It’s business as usual as clients can still register online, to join the new online training.
 Usual eligibility requirements of right to work and proof of address are required.
 Existing clients take the survey so the trust can get an idea of session numbers.
 New recruits see the E-Training flyer.
 Once clients are registered you will be provided with all the usual opportunities plus additional expenses such as data top up to help them get by etc. Call Neisha Diaz on 020 7266 8253 or 07856181941 details.
 PDT Employment have created some YouTube Playlists of things to keep you entertained, job ready and productive during this time in self-isolation.

-In light of the Government’s guidance, we have put together a comprehensive list of available childcare provision for your child, provided that you are a key worker or your child qualifies for a placement.
+In light of the Government’s latest guidance, we have put together a comprehensive list of available childcare provision for your child.
 Please access this link through the link below:

 - Bi-borough home learning tips